mwalters/wp-router/readme.md

 # WordPress Router

 This plugin will really only be helpful to developers.
-It abstracts much of the WordPress Rewrite API away from you to allow you to more easily declare routes and have them execute callbacks that you defined in your own theme/plugin code.
+It abstracts much of the WordPress Rewrite API away from you to allow you to more easily declare routes and have them execute callbacks that you define in your own theme/plugin code.

 ## What the developer needs to know